isomerpages/moe-yuanchingsec/pages/Financial Assistance Scheme (FAS).md

 and taxable investment income) must also be included when calculating a family’s GHI.</p>
 <p><sup>+</sup>Household members include all individuals related to the student
-by blood, marriage or legap adoption (e.g uncles, aunts, cousins, grandparents etc) staying at the same address as the student.</p>
+by blood, marriage or legal adoption (e.g uncles, aunts, cousins, grandparents etc) staying at the same address as the student.</p>
 <p><strong><u>Benefits:</u></strong>
 </p>